mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_dmarc_record"
 >title="Set DMARC record"
->abstract="DMARC is an email authentication method that allows domain owners to protect their domain from unauthorized use and avoid deliverability issues with mailbox providers.<br>As part of their enforcing industry best practices, Google and Yahoo are both requiring that you have a DMARC record for any domain you use to send email to them."
+>abstract="DMARC is an email authentication method that allows domain owners to protect their domain from unauthorized use and avoid deliverability issues with mailbox providers.<br>As part of their enforcing industry best practices, Google and Yahoo! are both requiring that you have a DMARC record for any domain you use to send email to them."

 ## What is DMARC? {#what-is-dmarc}